Accelys/twerk/TWERKSUBTHEME/README.md

   for installing and use `gulp` for running the watcher.
 We've added some nice features:
   * SASS compiling, including source maps and autoprefixer;
   * ES Lint and uglify;

+## Favicons / Apple touch icons

+Links to the icons are added by a preprocess function in Twerk parent theme (@see twerk.theme) You should replace the default sub-theme icons by custom ones using the online generator https://iconifier.net/